Updated: 19 Apr 2018

-In 2015/16 there has been a decrease in the number of people presenting as homeless from 19,621 to 18,628, representing a 5% decrease overall.
-Those accepted as having Full Duty Applicant status showed a marginal increase from 11,016 to 11,202 over the year.
-Single people, at 52%, remain the highest overall presenter household category grouping.
+Those accepted as having Full Duty Applicant status showed a 6.1% increase from 11,202 to 11,889 over the year.
+Single people, at 51%, remain the highest overall presenter household category grouping.

-Over the course of the past year we have provided funding for homeless services across the province with figures listed below:
+Over the course of the past year we have provided total funding of approximately £37m for homeless services across Northern Ireland, with figures listed below:

-- £4.645m on temporary accommodation, including DIME (Dispersed Intensively Managed Emergency) and Smartmove accommodation;
+- £4.319m on temporary accommodation, including DIME (Dispersed Intensively Managed Emergency);

 Prevention of homelessness remains a key strategic objective of the 2012-2017 Homelessness Strategy and a mechanism for achieving this objective is the implementation of a Housing Options Approach across the organisation.